Frequently Asked Questions

 What language is the conference conducted in?

-ArabNet Beirut is conducted in English and Arabic.
+ArabNet Riyadh is conducted entirely in English and Arabic.

 To participate, you may register online.

 There are 3 registration categories for the event: professional, youth, and student.
 Participation fee varies according to category.

 Any registrant 30 years of age or above, at the time of the event.

 Any registrant between 22 and 29 years of age, at the time of the event.